Friday, 24 June 2011

 This ridge defined the border between the departments of Rhône and Loire, and indeed we had been on the border ever since the Col du Pin-Bouchain.
 The sad thing for us was that we were leaving the department where coffee was served with cream.

 It was good to get out into the sunshine again.
-We descended to a grassy picnic ground with a lake, completely deserted on this lovely morning, then arrived at a road, the D79.
+We descended to a grassy picnic ground with a lake, completely deserted on this lovely morning, then crossed a road, the D79.

-We came out into a clearing at the high point of the ridge, with views all around of woods and pastures.
+Continuing along the border path, we came into a clearing at the high point of the ridge, with views all around of woods and pastures.
 The track was flooded but it was lined with bushes of wild raspberries, small and tart, which we enjoyed.

 Through another stretch of pines, we reached a sunny meadow and after a while the cross of Garin, one of several way markers on the ridge.